 Not ready to book a tour?
 Find out if Rome tours are worth it.

 Via del Corso is fun to see for the never-ending Christmas lights, but there’s more to explore!
 Streets vendors will line the busy squares, like Piazza Navona and Campo de’ Fiori, where you can buy unique handcrafted gifts.

-There’s also a Christmas market in Piazza Navona.
+One of the most popular Christmas Markets in Rome is in the iconic Piazza Navona.
+It’s also known as the Befana Christmas Market and opens the first week of December and ends January 6.
 It’s not as full of vendors as it used to be, but you can still find treats and treasures.

 Listening to classical music by local musicians in some of the most beautiful churches in the world is an unforgettable experience to have in Rome at Christmas.
 The main churches that put on concerts every year are Chiesa di Sant’Antonio dei Portoghesi, Santa Maria ai Monti, and Sant’Ignazio.